 The valley is justly ranked among Cuba's most beautiful landscapes, an expanse of lush green studded with the famous mogotes—freestanding, flat-topped, sheer-sided rock formations.
-Don't fail to stop at the Hotel Los Jazmines for a breathtaking view over the valley; immense mogotes tower over deep green vegas that stretch into the distance and are backed by the Sierra de los Órganos (so called
+Don't fail to stop at the Hotel Los Jazmines mirador for a breathtaking view over the valley; immense mogotes tower over deep green vegas that stretch into the distance and are backed by the Sierra de los Órganos (so-called for the peaks'

 The valley's flora includes many unique treasures: the underbrush, ferns, and rare cork palms on the mogotes; the silk-cotton tree, Ceiba pentandra; the royal palm; the caiman oak; and the mariposa, Cuba's national flower.
-Fauna includes the world's smallest hummingbird, the zunzuncito, as well as various snails native to the mogotes.
+Fauna includes the world's smallest hummingbird, the zunzuncito (Bee Hummingbird), as well as various endemic snails.